-- 22. On 23 June, the Commission took note of the relinquishment of two thirds of the contract area allocated to the Ministry of Natural Resources and Environment of the Russian Federation under its contract for exploration for cobalt-rich ferromanganese crusts (see ISBA/30/C/7). - 23.
-Also on 23 June, the Commission concluded its consideration of the request for deferment of relinquishment submitted by the Institut français de recherche pour l'exploitation de la mer (ISBA/30/LTC/2), which it had begun examining during the first part of the session.
-The Commission also reviewed a request from the Government of Poland for a two-year deferment of its first relinquishment to

-- 11 February 2028 and its second relinquishment to 11 February 2030 (ISBA/30/LTC/7). - 24.
-The Commission, having examined the justifications and detailed information provided by both contractors, including the impacts of the coronavirus disease (COVID-19) pandemic, as well as other unforeseen exceptional circumstances arising in connection with their respective operational activities, recommends that the Council approve both requests for deferment as contained in the draft decisions in annexes I and II to the present report.
+- 22. On 23 June, the Commission took note of the relinquishment of two thirds of the contract area allocated to the Ministry of Natural Resources and Environment of the Russian Federation under its contract for exploration for cobalt-rich ferromanganese crusts. - 23.
+On the same day, the Commission concluded its consideration of the request for deferment of relinquishment submitted by the Institut français de recherche pour l'exploitation de la mer, which it had begun examining during the first part of its meeting.
+The Commission also reviewed a request from the Government of Poland for a two-year deferment of its first relinquishment to 11 February 2028 and its second relinquishment to 11 February 2030. - 24.
+The Commission, having examined the justifications and detailed information provided by both contractors, including the impacts of the coronavirus pandemic, as well as other unforeseen exceptional circumstances arising in connection with their respective operational activities, recommends that the Council approves both requests for deferment as contained in draft decisions annexed to this report (annex I and annex II).

-F. Review of the environmental impact statements submitted by contractors
+F. Review of the environmental impact statements submitted by contractors.